delhatch/Red_Tracker/README.md

 c) simulataneously, detect red pixels and create a second frame buffer

+d) while doing this, also low-pass filters that video,

-d) while creating the second frame buffer, detect the largest red mass
+e) and also while creating/filtering the second frame buffer, detect the largest red mass

-e) generate the x,y coordinate of the center of the red mass
+f) generate the x,y coordinate of the center of the red mass

-f) overlay a crosshair onto the video going to the VGA output
+g) overlay a crosshair onto the video going to the VGA output

-g) FPGA also has a VGA frame buffer and creates the VGA waveform
+h) FPGA also has a VGA frame buffer and creates the VGA waveform

 *** Possible Improvements ***